Abbas-maleki/Abbas-Amin/README.md

 The naming convention for the implementation files follows this pattern:
-"AlgorithmName-ProblemName.ipynb" (or other suffix based on the programming language) where "ProblemName.txt" itself corresponds to the description file detailing the problem context.
+"AlgorithmName-ProblemName.ipynb" (or other suffix based on the programming language) where "ProblemName.md" itself corresponds to the description file detailing the problem context.

 💡Repository Structure and Updates
 This repository is continuously updated as new algorithms and problem formulations are developed or improved.